gopad/gopad-python/docs/TeamUserParams.md

 # TeamUserParams

-Parameters to attach or remove team user
+Parameters to attach or unlink team user

 ## Properties